-Cross-border claims in all currencies and local claims in non-local currencies for BIS-reporting 9 Disbursed and outstanding public and publicly guaranteed medium and long term debt with private banks and other private financial institutions. م d/ Derived value.
+Cross-border claims in all currencies and local claims in non-local currencies for BIS-reporting banks.

+Disbursed and outstanding public and publicly guaranteed medium and long-term debt with private banks and other private financial institutions.

-Cross-border and non-local currency claims by US banking organizations reporting to Federal Financial Institutions Examination Council. ی
+Cross-border and non-local currency claims by United States banking organizations reporting to Federal Financial Institutions Examination Council.